 A Control frame sent by the AP as a response to an HE TB PPDU may be carried in any PPDU format that is supported by the intended receivers.

-A Trigger frame that is not an MU-RTS Trigger frame may be carried in any PPDU format that is supported by the intended receivers.
+A Trigger frame that is not an MU-RTS Trigger frame may be carried in any PPDU format that is supported by the intended receivers subject to the restrictions defined in 26.5.2 (UL MU operation).(#22444)

 A Control frame is carried in an HE TB PPDU if it is sent as a response to a PPDU that contains a Trigger frame that is not an MU-RTS Trigger frame or if it is sent as a response to a PPDU that contains a frame containing a TRS Control subfield (see 26.5.2 (UL MU operation)).